meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## 20 calories a day

+The energy balance hypothesis is the idea that controlling what you put on your plate is a reliable way to control your body weight.

-The energy balance hypothesis has a common objection: the 20 calories a day thought experiment first written in 1941(?) and repopularized by Taubes in 2012.
+An objection is the 20 calories a day thought experiment first written in 1941(?) and repopularized by Gary Taubes around 2012.

 Assume these things:

--   The energy balance hypothesis is true, i.e. controlling what you put on your plate is a reliable way to control your body weight
+-   The energy balance hypothesis is true
 -   You&rsquo;re lean today
 -   You want to still be lean 20 years from now

 OK, now how precisely do you have to watch the calories on your plate?
-How much extra will make you obese 20 years from now?
+How much extra will make you clinically obese 20 years from now?
 The answer is 20 calories a day.

-Please see <https://www.youtube.com/watch?v=lDneyrETR2o&t=28m18s> (a couple of minutes starting at 28:18).
+Please see the video [Why We Get Fat](https://www.youtube.com/watch?v=lDneyrETR2o&t=28m18s) (a couple of minutes starting at 28:18).

 1. First, 20 calories is a difference you cannot account for outside the lab.
 It&rsquo;s near-impossible even to estimate your calorie intake and expenditure to within 200 calories of the correct answer, even if you measured the quantities of food you ate down to the gram, as the calorie density within any given food also varies, and your body varies in its expenditure, and this variation is unpredictable.
 2. Second, it seems an uncontroversial fact that the body&rsquo;s calorie expenditure **is influenced by the calorie intake**, so that lower intake means lower expenditure.
 Given this moving target, you cannot ever know how much of an excess you are running.